yumarg/absence/README.md

 ADDING COMMENTS TO SCRIPT & SCROLLING
 - comment toggle button/functionality
 - scrollbar
+- link to recordAudio page
+- link to rehearsing page
 - progress view of where you are in script/some way of showing progress

 ADDING AUDIO TO SCRIPT
 - microphone button/functionality
 - play button/functionality
 - save button/functionality
+- link to record and comment view page

 REHEARSING SCRIPTS
 - choose which line to start rehearsing